isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution319.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Creative Sales & Order Management - Package (SMEZ)
+15000

 ### Support Level
-Up to Wholesale Trade for SMEs <br>
+Up to Additional criteria:
+ Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+Up to Active for non-SMEs

 ### Things to Note
-Sales Management
+Creative eWorld Pte Ltd
+www.creaworld.com.sg
+Email: enquiry@creaworld.com.sg
+Tel: +65 6392 2857

 ### Contact Information
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.